Beenaa99/AI-Scenario-Analysis-Prompting/README.md

 `ScenarioAnalysisControllerTest.java` validates that:
 - The API endpoint correctly accepts POST requests with scenario data
-- The controller properly delegates to the service layer
 - Responses are formatted correctly with appropriate status codes
 - Validation errors are handled properly for invalid requests